Testing: Longitudinal Chromatic Aberration and focus shift

 Well, the Sigma 105mm f1.4 Art is hard to beat when it comes to Bokeh although the new Zeiss Otus is not bad at all: The transition zone (middle-ground) and the background just show less blur than the Sigma Art.

-To see how the Bokeh compares in portraiture I’ll be adding portrait shots later to the Samples section.
+To see how the Bokeh compares when shooting portraits head over to the Samples section.

 A strong light-source shining directly into the lens could produce strange colorful ghosts-images or reduce contrast considerably through flare and glare.
 The appearance of flare and ghosting depends on factors like the aperture and the angle of the light hitting the lens.
 So to judge the proclivity of the Zeiss Otus for these artifacts I went through a series of well calculated shots against a strong light source to provoke flare, glare, and ghosting.